Reset a Lexmark laser printer

 Advantages of Ensuring Your Printer's Settings are Correct

-- 3It ensures you get a good printout.If the settings are incorrect, the quality of the output is usually not right.
+- 3If the settings are incorrect, the quality of the output is usually not right.
 The margins may not be aligned and the fonts may even look rather messy.
-You would not want to experience this when you are preparing something important.Advertisement
+You would not want to experience this when you are preparing something important.It ensures you get a good printout.Advertisement

 Categories : Hardware